 The University of Twente is committed to managing its records effectively and efficiently, in all formats.
 It does so in order to meet legal and regulatory requirements, to protect the rights and interests of its staff, students and stakeholders, to meet best practice standards, and to continue to maintain the organizational memory of the University.
 The Cultural Heritage Inspectorate of the Ministry of Education, Culture and Science supervises the care of our archival collections.

 The university’s record management is bound by rules.
-The most important one is the University of Twente Record Management Regulation 2015.
+The most important one is the Record Management Regulation UT 2015.
 This regulation is a translation of the Dutch laws and regulations for those in charge of record keeping within our university.
 Based on this regulation, LISA has created instructions for committees, chairs, faculty boards, and student associations.
-The Regulation Record management and the instructions can be found here (partially in Dutch).
+A separate document gives you an extra explanation about this regulation.

 Basis Selectie Document